WHAT FACTORS CAUSE A CRIME TO BE CHARGED AT THE FEDERAL LEVEL?

 What Are the Stages of a Federal Criminal Case?

-Federal crimes generally begin with an investigation.
-At this point, the suspect likely won’t be aware of the investigation.
+A federal criminal case generally begins with an investigation.
+At this point, the suspect likely will not be aware of the investigation.
 In secret, there will be a grand jury indictment.
 Since this indictment will be sealed, no one will know about it.
 Once the indictment is issued, a judge will issue a warrant for that person’s arrest.
 After the person is arrested, they will be brought for a first appearance, which is called an arraignment.
 A few things are decided at arraignment, one of which is the question of bail.
 These cases can go on for years before they get to a jury trial, so the issue of whether the person will be released during the pendency of their case is extremely important.
-In federal cases bail is usually secured by some property, in addition, guarantors, also called suretors, are often required to cosign the bail.
-Sometime a person is released on their own recognizance, which means they just sign a piece of paper saying they will return to court.
+In federal cases bail is usually secured by some property, in addition, guarantors, called suretors, are often required to cosign the bond.
+Sometimes a person is released on their own recognizance, which means they just sign a piece of paper saying they will return to court.

-The judge must consider two factors when making the decision of whether to remand someone (meaning there would be no bail pending trial) or set a bail amount.
+The judge must consider two factors when making the decision on bail.
 The first factor is whether the person has any ties to the community.
 Is the defendant from the state where they are being charged?
 Does the defendant have a job, family, and friends in the area, and therefore a reason to come back to court?
 The second factor is whether there is a danger to the community.

-Since many of my clients are from overseas and get extradited to the US, they don’t generally have ties to the community.
-As a result, it is very difficult for us to overcome the first factor.
-Unless we have an agreement with the government to release the defendant, they will generally be held in jail during the pendency of the case.
+Since many of my clients are from overseas and get extradited to the US, they do not generally have ties to the community.
+As a result, it is exceedingly difficult to overcome the first factor.
+Unless there is an agreement with the government to release the defendant on bail, they will generally be held in jail during the pendency of the case.

-If the defendant is not cooperating and is going to a jury trial, then the court will set a motions schedule, which is the date or the deadline where the defense will file any motions they have.
-They might have a motion to dismiss an indictment, a motion to suppress evidence due to a defective search warrant, a motion to compel additional discovery, or any other type of motion that addresses some issue in the case.
-Once the government files its motions, if any, and all motions are considered fully briefed, court will decide the motions, and based on that, the case will go to trial.
+If the defendant is not cooperating and is going to a jury trial, then the court will set a motions schedule, which is the date or the deadline by when the defense must file its pretrial motions.
+It might include a motion to dismiss an indictment, a motion to suppress evidence due to an invalid search warrant, a motion to compel additional discovery or any other type of motion that addresses some issue in the case.
+Once all motions are considered fully briefed the court will issue a decision and based on that the case will go to trial.
 There will be a standard jury trial that results in a verdict, and potentially sentencing if the person is found guilty.
 The defendant would not go to sentencing right away, but first to a pre-sentencing interview with probation, and that is a complicated process.

-The way cooperation works is very complicated.
-There are no promises upfront; the defendant has to provide substantial assistance and hope that in government’s discretion client provides substantial assistance.
-If it is, the government will give the defendant a 5K1 letter, which under the sentencing guidelines, gives the judge power to substantially reduce the sentence.
-However, even if the defendant did not receive a 5K1 letter because the government did not believe the cooperation was of a substantial value, the defendant could still show the judge how they cooperated and request a downward departure based on that.
+The way cooperation works is extremely complicated.
+There are no promises upfront; the defendant must provide substantial assistance, and the government decides in its discretion whether such substantial assistance was provided.
+If it was, the government will give the defendant a 5K1 letter, which under the sentencing guidelines, gives the judge power to substantially reduce the sentence.
+However, even if the defendant did not receive a 5K1 letter because the government did not believe the cooperation was of a substantial value, the defendant could still show the judge how he or she cooperated and request a downward departure based on that.

-After negotiating with the government a plea deal, the defendant will sign a plea agreement, which is a document that will give the defendant an idea as to what type of sentence they will be getting.
-Again, there are no promises when it comes to the sentencing in a federal case.
-In federal cases, a total offense level is calculated in accordance with the sentencing guidelines, and includes various departures that can be argued by the defense.
-The government can also argue for enhancements.
+After negotiating with the government a plea, the defendant will usually sign a plea agreement, which is a document that will give the defendant an idea as to what type of sentence they will be getting.
+Again, there are no promises when it comes to sentencing in a federal case.
+In federal cases Judge’s look at the total offense level to calculate the recommended sentence under the guidelines.
+A total offense level is calculated in accordance with the sentencing guidelines and includes various upward and downward departures that can be argued by the defense and the government.
 Since there are no promised sentences in federal cases, a person could sign a 10-year plea agreement and get 15 years, or three years, the only sentence court cannot issue is above the statutory maximum set by Congress.

-If there is a plea agreement with a recommended sentence, it is still up to the judge to decide the sentence.
+Even if the prosecutor recommends a specific sentence, it is still up to the judge.
 The defendant can make arguments based on their personal history, such as having been abused as a child or growing up without parents.
 In essence, these arguments can be made in order to show the judge why the defendant should not get a guideline sentence.
-Given the current pandemic, I am often arguing that being in prison right now would be especially tough, and that they should therefore get a lesser sentence.
+For example, when asking for probation during the pandemic it was often argued that being in prison would be extremely dangerous.

 In some federal cases, the defendant can cooperate after being sentenced.
 Criminal Procedure Law Rule 35 states that if a defendant cooperates with the government and the government files a motion within one year of the sentence stating that the defendant provided substantial assistance, then the judge can further reduce the sentence post-sentencing.
 If a defendant waited more than a year to cooperate after they were sentenced, they might still get a reduction under Rule 35 if they can show that during the first year, they did not know the information, but only became aware of it a year after being sentenced.

-For more information on Federal Criminal Cases in the State of NY, an initial consultation is your next best step.
+For more information on Federal Criminal Cases, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (718) 989-2908 today.